Colonel Joseph Bradshaw - Senior Executive Staff Officer – Department of Legal Affairs

-Colonel Joe Bradshaw has over 27 years’ experience as a Deputy Sheriff with the Palm Beach County Sheriff’s Office and is a former New York City Assistant District Attorney.
-He holds a Juris Doctor from Pace University School of Law in New York and a Bachelor's Degree in Criminal Justice from Florida Atlantic University.
+Colonel Bradshaw serves as the Senior Executive Staff Officer for the Department of Legal Affairs.
+He has over 30 years’ experience as a Deputy Sheriff with the Palm Beach County Sheriff’s Office and is a former New York City Assistant District Attorney.
+He holds a Juris Doctor from Pace University School of Law in New York.

 Colonel Bradshaw graduated in 1976 from Florida Atlantic University, with a Bachelor’s Degree in Criminal Justice.
 Upon graduation, he began his law enforcement career as a road patrol officer and later as a detective with the Wilton Manors Police Department in Broward County, Florida until 1980, when he became a full-time law student at Pace University School of Law.
 He received his Juris Doctor Degree in 1983.
 Subsequent to graduation from law school, he served as an Assistant District Attorney in New York City, spending a majority of his time prosecuting child abuse cases in Brooklyn.